 Mary became executive director of the Midlands Education and Business Alliance in April 2016.
 She earned her B.A. at Georgia State University in Leadership and Group Dynamics.
 Her passion for education initially led her to the public education classroom and position of director in preschools.
 It was then Mary realized the growing need to connect business communities with its educators for collective impact.

 Her emphasis became filling the gaps in education experiences for children.
-She has served in non-profit for ten years, is a visionary in seeing the potential of partnerships and has raised nearly 30 million dollars to advance the awareness of student needs and human services.
+She has served in non-profit for twelve years, is a visionary in seeing the potential of partnerships and has raised nearly 30 million dollars to advance the awareness of student needs and human services.
 Mary’s impressive skill set paired with her energy and dedication to our mission will ensure that MEBA remains the go-to resource for connecting business leaders and educators in our community.

 Mary is a graduate of Columbia Urban League, Inc. 2013 Leadership Fellows Program, Leadership Lexington County 2015, served as a staff development presenter at USC Trio programs and presented at USC’s Women’s leadership conference.
 She has been nominated twice for AFP- Columbia Chapter fundraising executive of the year.
 She currently works with the MBLG talent team through Engenuity and serves with the CEDS committee at CMCOG.
-Mary volunteers on the Columbia Museum of Art Gala planning committee.
+Mary volunteers on the Columbia Museum of Art Gala planning committee and serves on the Richland One Middle College Board of Directors.

 Lisa D. Call, GCDFI